-Dental Implants are used to support one of more false teeth.
+Dental Implants are used to support one or more false teeth.
 An implant is a titanium screw that can replace the root of a tooth that has failed.
 Just like a tooth root, it is placed in the jawbone

-In order to place implants it is necessary to ensure that there is enough bone in your jaw for the implant to be placed into.
+In order to place implants, it is necessary to ensure that there is enough bone in your jaw for the implant to be placed into.

-If you do decide to go ahead with the treatment, most implants are placed under local anaesthetic so you will not feel any pain.
+If you do decide to go ahead with the treatment, most implants are placed under local anesthetic so you will not feel any pain.
 There may however be some discomfort in the following week as the bone heals around the implant.

 The root structure of an implant is constructed with a titanium screw.
 At the first treatment appointment, a cut is made in the gum and the screw is implanted into your natural bone.
 Your gum is then stitched up, covering the screw.

 At the next appointment, a connector is fitted over the top of the screw.
 The connector is needed as it is used to support the crown and hold it in place.

 Then a crown is fitted over the top, to create a comfortable replacement that looks just like a real tooth.

 Once the crown or denture is fitted, you can treat the implant like a normal tooth.
 This includes brushing and interdentally cleaning.

 There are a number of advantages to having implants including: